We are developing automotive solutions in Poland, specifically in Silesia.

 Maciej Mazur

-Mission and vision
+Mission and Vision

 Naszą misją jest rozwój przyszłości nowej motoryzacji w Polsce

-We incubate ventures that combine advanced technology with real market potential – strengthening the competitiveness, resilience, and independence of the new mobility sector in Poland and Europe.
+Our mission is to support innovative projects and businesses that are shaping the future of mobility: zero-emission, smart, and integrated with the new energy sector.
+We incubate ventures that combine advanced technology with real market potential—to strengthen the competitiveness, resilience, and independence of the new mobility sector in Poland and across Europe.

-Energy storage in the RES ecosystem
+Energy storage in the renewable energy ecosystem

-Lower running costs
+Lower operating costs

 The car is becoming a platform for services: entertainment, on-demand transportation.
 NEVs are redefining mobility—from a product to a smart service.